kunitoki/popsicle/README.rst

 It comes in two licensed flavours:

-- **GPLv3 License**: When used from python using the PyPi provided wheels or embedded in an OSS application
+- **GPLv3 License**: When used from python using the PyPi provided wheels or embedded in an OSS application.
-- **Commercial License**: When embedded in a closed source application
+- **Commercial License**: When embedded in a closed source application, more to come...

 ------------
 Installation